 Vedder offers a 30 day money back guarantee and a lifetime warranty on these holsters.

+(Update: This company’s website is no longer up.
+I don’t know if they are out of business.
+If someone knows, please leave a comment, and I will happily update this listing.)
 This custom leather holster maker in Cleveland offers a number of carry rigs for the Shield.
 Zlogonje Gunleathers works with some exotic leathers in addition to cowhide.
 So, you can definitely get a great looking BBQ holster for your Shield in addition to a more pedestrian every day carry rig.
 (Thanks to Cam on Facebook for pointing them out to me!)

 Last Update: October 19, 2022

 Neither the author nor GunsHolstersAndGear.com (GHG) have any financial interest in any holster companies.
 No monies were offered, solicited or required to be included on this list.
 This is not a sponsored post.